Sex and the City Actor Willie Garson Dead at 57 - E! Online

 Garson went on, "Love you more than I could imagine I am able to.
 May this next year of college be the springboard to your future, and know that I and many others are with you always.
 I adore you."

-Despite playing an openly gay man on Sex and the City, he identified as straight and was, in fact, set up on a date with Sarah years before they filmed together.
+Despite playing an openly gay man on Sex and the City, he identified as straight and was, in fact, set up on a date with Parker years before they filmed together.
 He told Out Magazine in 2000 that they "settled into being best friends, something I think really reads on the show."

 However, Garson has explained that he wanted to do right by the LGBTQ+ community while portraying Stanford on SATC.
 As he told Huffington Post in 2016, "I didn't want to offend the community at all, and that was a really big concern of mine...
 But, the gay community really rose up, and said ‘we know people like this, this is real.'
 And so that made me feel great."